HoiJean/djangoforbeginners-book/manuscript/ch6.md

 {% endblock %}
 ~~~~~~~~

 Note we are using `post.title` here to display the title of our blog post.
-We could also just use `object` as it too is provided by `DetailView`.
+We could also just use `object.title` as it too is provided by `DetailView`.

 Now update our `views.py` file, by importing `DeleteView` and `reverse_lazy` at the top, then create a new view that subclasses `DeleteView`.